Six Renowned Conductors to Lead

 the 2020 NAfME All-National Honor Ensembles

-The Nation’s Top High School Musicians to Perform in Six Ensembles in Orlando, FL, on Nov.
-5–8
+The Nation’s Top High School Musicians to Perform in Six Ensembles virtually in January 2021

 RESTON, VA.
-(February 10, 2020) – This year, six award-winning conductors will lead the National Association for Music Education’s (NAfME) premier All-National Honor Ensembles (ANHE) in Orlando, Florida.
+(February 10, 2020) – This year, six award-winning conductors will lead the National Association for Music Education’s (NAfME) premier All-National Honor Ensembles (ANHE) virtually in January.
 NAfME is pleased to announce the return of both the Modern Band and Guitar Ensembles to the ANHE program.

 The nation’s top high school musicians will audition for the opportunity to rehearse and perform in a one-of-a-kind national music honors program.
 The students must first compete at their local, district, and state level to become eligible for this distinguished honor.
-On November 5–8, these exceptional musicians will gather at Gaylord Palms Resort & Convention Center in Orlando to showcase their expert musicianship and perform a gala concert celebrating music education and the arts.
+These exceptional musicians will virtually in January for master classes and ensembles to showcase their expert musicianship and perform a gala concert celebrating music education and the arts during Music In Our Schools Month® 2021.

 The All-National Honor Ensembles consist of a concert band, symphony orchestra, mixed choir, jazz ensemble, guitar ensemble, and modern band ensemble, now in its second year.
 The concert band and symphony orchestra will each have approximately 120 instrumentalists, the jazz ensemble 20 instrumentalists, the mixed choir approximately 240 vocalists, the guitar ensemble 60 guitarists, and the modern band ensemble 20 musicians.
 Eligible students have qualified for their state-level honor ensemble program and competed against top students for a spot in these national honor ensembles.
 As many states do not have an All-State Guitar Ensemble, students who participate in their school’s guitar ensemble program are permitted to apply for the All-National Guitar Ensemble.
 Similarly, as many schools do not have modern band ensembles, students are permitted to apply for All-National Modern Band if they are sponsored by a NAfME member.
 The audition deadline is May 15, 2020, at 11:59 PM Eastern time.